Ypertex/blog/content/articles/who-wins-poker-games/index.md

 {{<card>}}
 #### Criterion 1

-**Differentiation:** How much does technology X help us to differentiate our offering in the market?
+**Differentiation:** How much does technology X help us to differentiate our offerings in the market?
 {{</card>}}

 {{<card>}}